-A flue draught of minimum 12 Pascals is required for satisfactory appliance performance.
-The flue draught should be checked under fire at high output and if it exceeds 25Pa, a draught stabiliser may be required so that the rate of burning can be controlled, and to prevent possible over-firing.
+A flue draught of 12-15 Pascals is ideal for good appliance performance.
+The flue draught should be checked under fire at high output.
+A flue draught exceeding 15Pa will result in an over-firing stove with excessive fuel consumption and could cause a chimney fire.
+A draught stabiliser may be required so that the rate of burning can be controlled.
+Over-firing can cause irreversible damage to your stove.

 If you have any doubts about the suitability of your chimney, consult your local dealer/stockist.
-He will also be able to provide advice about the possible need for a specialist cowl.
+They will also be able to provide advice about the possible need for a specialist cowl.

-The chimney must be swept before connection to the stove and swept every twelve months thereafter.
-It is recommended that your chimney is swept every six months.
+The chimney must be swept before connection to the stove and it is recommended that it should be swept every twelve months thereafter.
+If used regularly, it is recommended that your chimney is swept every six months.

 An existing fireplace opening can be modified to accommodate the stove.
 The following pages identify some typical installation scenarios and provides the necessary specific installation information for your new stove.
 Always consult your stove supplier for a detailed survey of your particular circumstances.

 To make it easier to handle the stove on installation, remove the baffle plates, bricks and door.
 Place in a secure place to avoid damage.
 Refit after installation.

-Upon completion of installation, the appliance should be checked under fire for soundness of joints and seals, and also that all smoke and fumes are taken from the appliance, up the chimney and emitted safely.
+Upon completion of installation, the appliance should be checked under fire for soundness of joints and seals, and also that all smoke and fumes are taken from the appliance, up the chimney and emitted safely by measuring and noting the flue draught value in Pascals.